bwu62/stat240-revamp/docs/07-intro-dplyr.md

 1   333        44.0      5.47       17.2     1.97 43.41,44.58  16.95,17.38
 ```

 Again, I think it's important to stress **ANY expression involving columns that results in a single value** can be used inside `summarize()`.
-The [dplyr cheat sheet](https://rstudio.github.io/cheatsheets/data-transformation.pdf) has on page 2 some more examples of useful summarizing functions if you wish to read more.
+The [dplyr cheat sheet](https://rstudio.github.io/cheatsheets/data-transformation.pdf) has on page 2 some more examples of useful summarizing functions such as `first()`, `last()`, and `nth()` for getting the first, last, and n-th observations in a group respectively.
+Feel free to read more on your own.

 ## Row-wise functions